© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Castell y Gaer is a scheduled monument protected by Cadw under reference ME053.
 View the official record →

-Castell y Gaer is a prehistoric hillfort situated in Meirionnydd, north Wales.
+Castell y Gaer is a prehistoric hillfort situated in Meirionnydd, north Wales, occupying a commanding position that reflects Iron Age settlement patterns in the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME053.

 Castell y Gaer dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Castell y Gaer is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME053.